indraarianggi/nestjs-library-app/backend-tasks.md

 **Acceptance Criteria:**

-- [ ] Admin only
+- [x] Admin only
-- [ ] Check if copy has any loans (historical or active)
+- [x] Check if copy has any loans (historical or active)
-- [ ] If loans exist, return 409 error
+- [x] If loans exist, return 409 error
-- [ ] If no loans, delete copy
+- [x] If no loans, delete copy
-- [ ] Audit log entry created
+- [x] Audit log entry created
-- [ ] Returns 204 on success
+- [x] Returns 204 on success
-- [ ] Returns 404 if copy not found
+- [x] Returns 404 if copy not found
-- [ ] Returns 409 if copy has loans
+- [x] Returns 409 if copy has loans

 **Definition of Done:**

-- Copies without loans can be deleted
+- [x] Copies without loans can be deleted
-- Copies with loans cannot be deleted
+- [x] Copies with loans cannot be deleted
-- Proper error messages
+- [x] Proper error messages
-- Audit trail captured
+- [x] Audit trail captured

+**Completion Notes:**

+- DELETE /api/copies/:copyId endpoint implemented
+- Admin only using @Roles(Role.ADMIN) decorator
+- Checks if copy has any loans (historical or active) before deletion
+- Returns 409 ConflictException if copy has loans with clear error message
+- Hard deletes copy if no loans exist
+- Audit log entry with action='copy.deleted'
+- Returns 204 No Content on successful deletion
+- Returns 404 if copy not found
+- Transaction ensures atomicity
+- Clear error message prevents deletion of copies with loan history

 ---